koenboeckx/VKHO/overview.md

         1. log pi(a|s) very close to zero -> small gradients
     TODO: test all this on newly initiated network to confirm hypothesis.
     1. [16Jan20]: can we compute variance of gradient with and without baseline?
+    1. [17Jan20]: write infrastructure to transfer learning from own troops to enemies